Students are the key to more Danish unicorns

 Copenhagen and Denmark more broadly are yet to join the ranks of the global top 10 most productive ecosystems.
 We’re building momentum, however.
 Subsectors in Denmark such as FinTech, Robotics and automation, AgroTech (food tech), HealthTech and EdTech/GovTech are now among the global top 20 in their respective fields.
 The number and quality of startups are growing, with Danish ecosystems generating more scaleups.

 The acceleration of local tech ecosystems has made Denmark to a nation to watch as global tech hub.

 The Silicon Valley-based ranking firm, Startup Genome has conducted a recent deep-dive analysis into Danish tech ecosystems on behalf of Digital Hub Denmark.
 Their findings paint a clear picture of a nation on the right track and with the potential to become a unicorn breeder in the immediate future.
 Particularly if Denmark tackles the most substantial obstacles slowing growth in building new companies.

 Jean-Francois Gauthier, or just JF as he prefers, is the CEO of Startup Genome.
 He first looked at the Copenhagen tech ecosystem back in 2014-2015.
 Since then both the city and the country as a whole have made great strides, he says in an interview with Digital Denmark’s blog, Towards no. 1:

 “You are definitely on the right path.
 The ecosystems are growing, and you are improving in producing scaleups.
 Now you need to fix the issues holding you back.”

-Engage more PhD-students and professors
+Engage more PhD-students and professors into the thriving ecosystem

 Startup Genome investigates ecosystems all over the world, and use that data to highlight the secrets of the very best and share the knowledge with others.